This article has links to products and services we love, which we may make commission from.

-In a lot of ways, Chicago has everything one would want from an international city.
-It has beautiful buildings, tons of entertainment options, diverse cuisines that will make your taste buds sing, and so much history and culture in terms of art and technology.
-If you are planning to visit, aim to spend at least 3 days in Chicago because there is so much to see.
+Chicago has everything you could want from a city – striking buildings, tons of entertainment options, diverse cuisines that will make your taste buds sing, and so much history and culture in terms of art and technology.

-People from all over the world enjoy visiting Chicago because it is very laid back compared to the bustle of New York or Los Angeles.
-It has an idyllic lakeside location and a very friendly atmosphere that cannot be missed.
+People from all over the world enjoy visiting Chicago because it is laid back compared to the bustle of New York or Los Angeles.
+It also has a free lakeside, ideal for resting between sightseeing stops!

 Hotel check-ins in Chicago are usually around 3-4pm, but many of them offer earlier check-ins depending on room availability, or you can leave your luggage with them and go for a stroll.